- Online Services Traffic School, Payments...

 - Schedule an in-person court arraignment.
 You may do this in person at the clerk’s office located at 701 Ocean Street, Room 120 in Santa Cruz or at 1 Second Street, Room 300 in Watsonville.
 You may also call the Court at 831-420-2200.
 This option does not require that you pay your bail ahead of time.
 Your trial date will be set at your arraignment hearing.
 (See FAQ #11.);

 - Request a Trial by Declaration (“TBD”).
 If you request a written Trial by Declaration you waive your right to appear, to testify in person, and to subpoena witnesses.
 In order to be eligible for this option, you must request a TBD prior to the due date on your Courtesy Notice.
 (Please Note: Only infraction cases resulting from a moving violation are eligible for TBD.)
-The TBD Packet can be downloaded here.
-You may also call the Court for a TBD Packet by calling the Court or by sending a written request via mail or email.
+You may contact the Court for a TBD Packet by phone or by sending a written request via mail or email.
 You will be required to send your full bail amount payable to the Superior Court of Santa Cruz County when you return your TBD packet to the Court.

 - Questions about Court Trials

 The court will listen to the statements of the sworn witnesses against you and may question each witness.
 You may then present your case to the Court and question any witnesses.
 After both sides have presented their case, the Court will rule on the matter or take the matter under submission.
 If the Court takes the matter under submission, you will be notified by mail of the court's decision and if found guilty a sentence will be imposed.